-He also leads the Hub for Education, Law & Policy located at the University.
+Rishikesh leads the Hub for Education, Law and Policy located at the University.
 His research interests are in the domains of educational policies, assessments and teacher education.

-His field activities are primarily through workshops on educational research, deliberations on issues related to teacher education and a variety of engagements on education policy discussions.
-This element of practise and the engagement with theory in the classroom environment, gives him the balance that he strives for between theory and practise in his work.
+His field activities are primarily through workshops on educational research, deliberations on issues related to teacher education, and a variety of engagements on education policy discussions.
+This element of practice and engagement with theory in the classroom environment gives him the balance that he strives for between theory and practice in his work.

 He regularly writes for various publications on the issues and challenges related to school and higher education.

 - B. Rishikesh,“HE vision: Transformational, does govt have the will? “, The Deccan Herald, 16th June, 2019.

 - B.Rishikesh.
 “Health & PE can be a game changer in schools “, Teacher Plus, June 2019.